Robles and Sweitzer are victorious…21st West Indies Lab 5 Mile...

 Following the race friends had words to say in tribute to the two honorees.
 John Harper and who also ran the race, told of some of the accomplishments Bill achieved as a cyclist and in pioneering international and championship competition for the Virgin Islands; Eugene Phipps who has known both Bill and Betsy longer than anyone at the race Saturday, spoke of how much the two would appreciate the occasion and how competitive they both were.
 He indicated how much they meant to those who came after them.
 Senator Ronald Russell, President of the Virgin Islands Track and Field Federation told how Betsy also was a pioneer for the V.I. as she was the first woman to run in the World Cross-Championships and is the only one to have run in two of those championships: at Meadowlands, New Jersey in 1984 and Neuchatel, Switzerland in 1986.
 He praised Bill for his accomplishments as a cyclists and triathlete as the dominant triathlete for many years in the V.I.
 He noted the significance of the teaching and scientific research for the overall benefit of the Virgin Islands.
 He stated that he would introduce legislation to honor both of them in the V.I.
 Legislature.

 Wallace Williams, Founder of the Virgin Islands Pace Runners stated that it was fitting that this tribute to friends, fellow long distance runners and the husband and wife scientists would come on the 25th Anniversary of V.I.Pace and the 40th Anniversary of the Virgin Islands Track and Field Federation.
 "Southgate Pond" he stated "is right near the finish line for this event which was originated when I approached Bill and Betsy with the idea of having an event that would give the students the opportunity to join local participants in a fun yet challenging event".
 It is ironic that the Betsy recently gave a lecture at the University of the Virgin Islands St.Croix Campus for the St.Croix Environmental Association on Birds at Southgate Pond.
-Bill was in attendance and following the lecture shared his experience with treatment he is currently receiving for cancer.
+Bill was in attendance and following the lecture shared his

 For more information on the tribute to Betsy and Bill Gladfelter, logon to: http://virginislandspace.org